 Fee Payment Information

 - Mail a check to the Cashier's Office at the address below (write your Student ID number on your check)

-- In person at the Cashier's Office, Admissions & Records Office or Brentwood Center (check, cash, VISA, MasterCard, Discover)
+- In person or by phone at the Cashier's Office (check, cash, VISA, MasterCard, Discover)

 Once you register, you must verify your fees by selecting Account Summary on the Student Account Information screen.
 Once you register for a course, you are responsible for the fees.

 Students are expected to clear their financial debts promptly.
-Students who owe LMC money for tuition or enrollment fees, overdue library books, returned checks, or other debts will not be allowed to use colleges services (such as registering for classes or obtaining official transcripts) until their debts are paid.
+Students who owe LMC money for tuition or enrollment fees, overdue library books, returned checks, or other debts will not be allowed to use colleges services until their debts are paid.
+Students who owe enrollment fees or other debts will be not be permitted to register for classes and will not receive certificates or degrees until their debts are paid.

 If your debt remains unpaid, Los Medanos College may garnish your California state tax return through the state mandated Chancellor's Office Tax Offset Program (COTOP).
 In this instance a 33 1/3% administrative fee will be added to your delinquent balance.
 This balance will be forwarded for collection to the State Franchise Tax Board (FTB).
 In the event you are owed a state tax refund, win a California Lottery prize, or have unclaimed property to be distributed to you by the State of California Controller's Office for the upcoming tax year, California State Government Code sections 12419.2, 12419.7, 12419.10, and 12419.11 authorize the Office of the State Controller and the FTB to collect money owed to individuals and redirect these funds to pay the individual's debt owed to the agencies/colleges.

 Parking permits are required during the following hours: 7:00 a.m.-11:00 p.m.
 (Monday-Thursday), and 7:00 a.m.-5:00 p.m. on Friday.
 Visit our parking and transportation page for all information about parking and parking fees.